July 22, 2020 | By Patrick T. McCloskey

 1A virtual shareholders’ meeting has no physical location—all attendees participate via remote communication.

-6It is not clear whether a meeting of shareholders would be deemed to be a “non-essential gathering” for purposes of Governor Cuomo’s Executive Orders.
-Under the circumstances, the conservative approach would be to assume that a meeting of shareholders would in fact be a “non-essential gathering.”
+4While it is not clear whether a meeting of shareholders would be deemed to be a “non-essential gathering” for purposes of state or city Executive Orders, the conservative approach would be to assume that a meeting of shareholders would be.